akkartik/mu/subx/Readme.md

   some instructions use a displacement as part of `rm32` and an immediate for the other operand).

-* Finally, the `reg` bits in the addressing mode byte can encode the second operand.
+* Finally, the `reg` bits in the addressing mode byte can also encode the second operand.
 Sometimes they can also be part of the opcode bits.
-For example, an operand byte of `ff` and `reg` bits of `001` mean "increment rm32".
-Obviously, instructions that use the `reg` bits as a "sub-opcode" cannot also use it as a second operand.
+For example, an operand byte of `ff` and `reg` bits of `001` means "increment rm32".
+(Notice that instructions that use the `reg` bits as a "sub-opcode" cannot also use it as a second operand.)

 That concludes our quick tour.
 By this point it's probably clear to you that the x86 instruction set is overly complicated.
 Many simpler instruction sets